q3769/conseq4j/README.md

     ...
 ```

-Consider using the conseq API whenever the incoming events carry some kind of correlatable information that can be used/converted as a sequence key (see the full disclosure below).
+Consider using the ConseQ API whenever the incoming events carry some kind of correlatable information that can be used/converted as a sequence key (see the full disclosure below).
 On the API level, a sequence key can be any type of `Object` but good choices are identifiers that can, after hashing, group related events into the same hash code and unrelated events into different hash codes.
 An exemplary sequence key can be a user id, shipment id, ticket reservation id, session id, etc....

 The default hashing algorithm of this API is from the Guava library, namely MurmurHash3-128.
 That should be good enough but for those who have PhDs in hashing, you can provide your own consistent hasher by using `ConcurrentSequentialExecutors.newBuilder().withBucketHasher(myConsistentHasher).build()` instead of `ConcurrentSequentialExecutors.newBuilder().ofSize(myMaxConcurrencyInt).build()`.